Types of employment permits

 Your spouse, partner or dependents also need an employment permit to work, unless you have a Critical Skills Employment Permit.

 The employment permits scheme is governed by the Employment Permits Acts 2003–2014.

 Employment permits and COVID-19

-The Department of Business, Enterprise and Innovation has made changes to how employment permits are issued and renewed during the COVID-19 emergency period.
+The Department of Enterprise, Trade and Employment has made changes to how employment permits are issued and renewed during COVID-19.
 You can read about these changes in our document Immigration and employment permits during COVID-19.

 General Employment Permit

 You can apply for a General Employment Permit if you are offered a job that is: